johnston9/la-donut/README.md

 1. As a First Time User, I want to learn what the site has to offer and how to use the site quickly.
 2. As a First Time User, I want to view specific categories and specific products.
-2. As a First Time User, I want to search for specific products, know if it's available or not and see how many results there are for the search.
+3. As a First Time User, I want to search for specific products, know if it's available or not and see how many results there are for the search.
-2. As a First Time User, I want to sort products by price, rating and category.
+4. As a First Time User, I want to sort products by price, rating and category.
-3. As a First Time User, I want to find the best prices for different sizes or quantities of each product.
+5. As a First Time User, I want to find the best prices for different sizes or quantities of each product.
-4. As a First Time User, I want to know what I have added to my shopping bag, make updates or remove items and see the total.
+6. As a First Time User, I want to know what I have added to my shopping bag, make updates or remove items and see the total.
-5. As a First Time User, I want to purchase specific products.
-6. As a First Time User, I want to purchase products quickly without having to sign up.
+7. As a First Time User, I want to purchase specific products quickly without having to sign up.
-7. As a First Time User, I want to register easily.
+8. As a First Time User, I want to register easily.

  - #### Returning User Goals

-8. As a Returning User, I want to easily login and logout.
+1. As a Returning User, I want to easily login and logout.
-9. As a Returning User, I want to view or update my profile.
+2. As a Returning User, I want to view or update my profile.
-8. As a Returning User, I want to see products ratings and reviews.
+3. As a Returning User, I want to see products ratings and reviews.

   - #### Frequent User Goals

-6. As a Frequent User, I want to view or update my profile.
+1. As a Frequent User, I want to view or update my profile.
-7. As a Frequent User, I want to view my order history and payment details.
+2. As a Frequent User, I want to view my order history and payment details.
-8. As a Frequent User, I want to easily recover my password if I forget it.
+3. As a Frequent User, I want to easily recover my password if I forget it.
-6. As a Frequent User, I want to view the latest recipe and all recipes.
+4. As a Frequent User, I want to view the latest recipe and all recipes.
-6. As a Frequent User, I want to view and add comments and questions.
+5. As a Frequent User, I want to view and add comments and questions.

-  - #### Owner User Goals
+  - #### Owner/Admin User Goals

-1. As the owner/admin user I want to upload new products.
+1. As the Owner/Admin User I want to upload new products.
-2. As the owner/admin user I want to edit product details.
+2. As the Owner/Admin User I want to edit product details.
-3. As the owner/admin user I want to edit product prices.
+3. As the Owner/Admin User I want to edit product prices.
-4. As the owner/admin user I want to edit images.
+4. As the Owner/Admin User I want to edit images.
-5. As the owner/admin user I want to delete images and products.
+5. As the Owner/Admin User I want to delete images and products.
-1. As the owner/admin user I want to upload new products.
+6. As the Owner/Admin User I want to upload new products.
-1. As the owner/admin user I want to upload new recipes.
+7. As the Owner/Admin User I want to upload new recipes.
-6. As the owner/admin user I want to post or respong on chat to users questions.
+8. As the Owner/Admin User I want to post or respong on chat to users questions.
-7. As the owner/admin user I want control over material posted on the site for legal and other purposes.
+9. As the Owner/Admin User I want control over material posted on the site for legal and other purposes.

 [Back to Table of Content](#table-of-content)